Geno2K/case-study-cyclistic/README.md

 ![Map-Member](https://github.com/user-attachments/assets/6bb950a3-0840-441e-a438-dfa2e3902116)

 The differences here are fairly subtle.
-The majority of usage occurs in central Chicago with a second hotspot in uptown near Wrigley Field, but members do have a wider area of secondary usage further out in the suburbs.
+The majority of usage occurs in central Chicago with a second hotspot in uptown near Wrigley Field, but members do have a wider area of secondary usage further out in the suburbs and the south side.
 This seems to indicate that members may be using the rentals for travel to and from the city proper more often than casual riders.

 > **Conclusion #3: Member bike usage is more geographically spread out than casual rider usage.**